alassek/activerecord-pg_enum/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `appraise rake spec` to run the tests.
+Then, run `appraisal rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-Test a specific version with `appraise 6.0 rake spec`.
+Test a specific version with `appraisal 6.0 rake spec`.
 This is usually necessary because different versions have different Ruby version support.

 To install this gem onto your local machine, run `bundle exec rake install`.